dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 # Basic Structure
 ## Workbench Concept
-WorkbenchFX uses the builder pattern to create the `Workbench`, since it allows to use optional features in a flexible way.
+*WorkbenchFX* uses the builder pattern to create the `Workbench` object, since it allows to use optional features in a flexible way.
 The minimal usage requires only to specify the `WorkbenchModule` objects to be used in the `Workbench`.
 Afterwards, optional features can be defined using their respective method call before calling `build()`.